We've independently reviewed this article to make sure it's as accurate as we can make it.

 The last method you could use is uncommon.
 Take your old newspapers and crumple them up and place a page on each shelving unit.
 Sprinkle some water on your newspaper or keep a cup of water nearby.
 After about a week, you’ll notice your strong odors go away.

-Step #5 Turn on and Fill Up Your Freezer
+#6 Turn On and Fill Up Your Freezer

-Once you have followed all the steps, your smell should be completely gone.
+Once you have followed all the steps, the fishy smell should be completely gone.
 It’s safe to put all your freezer food back onto the shelves again.

 You might want to go ahead and keep an absorbent in the freezer so that it can pick up bad smells before they get worse.

-If you go through all the steps above and still have a bad smell, it’s time to call a professional.
-What likely happened is the smell moved on into the insulation.
-Once the insulation soaks up the smell, you’ll need a professional to help you replace it.
+If you go through all the steps above and still have a bad smell, there’s a good chance the smell moved on into the insulation.

 There are a couple of reasons why your freezer might have a bad odor.
-If you have been storing spoiled food in the freezer, it will start to smell and there’s not much that can be done about that.
+If you have been storing spoiled food in the freezer, it will start to smell.

-Otherwise, if your freezer smells like fish, it means that either something spilled inside the freezer or there was a leak from the pipes.
+Otherwise, if your freezer smells like fish, it means that either something spilled inside the freezer.

-When you cannot determine where the smell is coming from, call an engineer to inspect your unit.
+When you cannot determine where the smell is coming from, call a technician to inspect your unit.
 Insulation needs to be replaced when it becomes saturated with foul odors continuously, but bear in mind that this is often non-accessible.

 Baking soda, also known as sodium bicarbonate or sodium hydrogen carbonate, is a chemical compound with the chemical formula NaHCO3.
 It is a white crystalline powder that reacts in water to create carbon dioxide, which leaches odor out of objects.

-It’s important to note that baking soda is not meant for consumption—rather use it only in the case of your refrigerator or freezer becoming smelly – never put it directly inside your mouth!
+It’s important to note that baking soda is not meant for consumption—rather, use it only in case your refrigerator or freezer becomes smelly – never put it directly inside your mouth!

-You can get rid of bad smells in your freezer all by yourself.
+Remember, you get rid of bad smells in your freezer all by yourself.
 It might just take a while.
-You can use absorbents to soak up the bad smells.
-You can also give your fridge a good cleaning to get rid of spoiled or old food debris.
+Try absorbents to soak up the bad smells, and give your fridge a good cleaning to get rid of spoiled or old food debris.

-Thanks a lot for reading and if you didn’t get your answer solved in this article, try out one of our related articles below.
+Thanks a lot for reading!
+If you found this guide helpful, please check out our other related articles below.